andrewblackmon/culture/benefits.md

 We auto enroll all employees to defer 3% of their salary per pay check.
 However, you can change your deferral amount, or decline to participate in the plan at anytime by accessing your online Betterment account.
 It will just take 1 pay cycle for the contribution change to take effect within payroll.

 Any money that is contributed into your Betterment account will remain in your 401(k) until you reach 59 1/2.
 If it is withdrawn before age 59 1/2, you will incur a withdrawal penalty.
-Money deposited into a 401(k) account can not be refunded by the Company into your pay check.
+Money deposited into a 401(k) account can not be refunded by the Company into your paycheck.
 Remember that TBT is offering this 401(k) plan as a perk to its employees because we want to help you save, and the Company, in no way, benefits from your contributions.

 It has an annual contribution limit of $18,000 per year.
 There is an additional $6,000 catch-up contribution available if the employee is 50 or older